daBONDi/ansible-inventory-an_netbox/README.md

 Will filter devices of a specific site

-if not defined it will return all netbox devices
+> If not defined it will return all netbox devices and virtualmachines